CziReadTools

 Current Limitations

-The plugin is still in its very early stage, therefor expect bugs and breaking changes
+The plugin is still in its early stages; expect bugs and breaking changes.

 Future plans